Angle-Based Sensor Network Localization: CASNL: An Optimization Perspective

 We say a triangulated framework $(\mathcal{G},p)$ is {\it acute-triangulated} if each triangle in this framework only contains acute angles, i.e., for any $(i,j),(i,k),(j,k)\in\mathcal{E}$, it holds that $g_{ij}^{\top}g_{ik}$, $g_{ji}^{\top}g_{jk}$, $g_{ki}^{\top}g_{kj}\in(0,1)$.
 As a result, an acute-triangulated framework must be strongly non-degenerate, and has a non-degenerate bilateration ordering.
 Next we give a graph condition for constraining the rank of $D$.

-\begin{theorem} Let $Z= $ be a solution to (\ref{SDP Z}).
+\begin{theorem} Let $Z=\left(\begin{smallmatrix} Y & \mathbf{0}\\ \mathbf{0} & D \end{smallmatrix}\right)$ be a solution to (\ref{SDP Z}).
 If $(\hat{\mathcal{G}},x)$ is acute-triangulated, then $\rank(D)=1$. \end{theorem} \begin{proof} See Appendix. \end{proof}

-\begin{remark} The condition for $(\hat{\mathcal{G}},x)$ in Theorem \ref{th D rank1} seems to be conservative.
-In simulation experiments, by solving the SDP formulation in (\ref{SDP Z}), all unknown sensors can always be correctly localized when $(\hat{\mathcal{G}},x)$ is strongly non-degenerate triangulated.
+\begin{remark} In simulation experiments, by solving the SDP formulation in (\ref{SDP Z}), all unknown sensors can always be correctly localized when $(\hat{\mathcal{G}},x)$ is strongly non-degenerate triangulated.
 We will make further efforts to prove this in future.
 However, when $(\hat{\mathcal{G}},x)$ has a non-degenerate bilateration ordering but is not triangulated, the solution to (\ref{SDP Z}) may correspond to incorrect localization results.
 An example (Example \ref{counterexample}) will be given in Section \ref{sec simulation}. \end{remark}

 By virtues of Theorems \ref{th rank}, \ref{th D rank1} and Lemma \ref{le universal fixability}, the following result is derived.